SMRT-Cloud/smartcloud-guides/guides/auto_guide.md

 from: Settings - Options - Wallet - Show Masternodes Tab
 11. Click Update status to see your node.
 If it is not shown, close the wallet and start it again.
 Make sure the wallet is unlocked.
+12. Theres two choices to make.
+Use the debug menu or using the butons to start-alias.

+OPTION 1(DEBUG MENU):
-12. Open Debug Console and type: masternode start-alias 0 [alias]
+Open Debug Console and type:
+masternode start-alias 0 [alias]

 sample for mn1:
 masternode start-alias 0 mn1

+ OR
+ OPTION 2(GUI buttons):
+ Click on the main "Masternodes" tab.
+Select the appropriate mn you want on the list and either right click "Start alias" or use the "Start alias" button on the bottom.
+If you want to start all masternodes on the list, click on "Start All" button on the bottom of the screen.

 Complete!
-Thank you for joining the revival smart coin.
+Thank you for joining the smart cloud coin.